jbrockopp/docs/content/administration/server/reference/compiler.md

 > GitHub Enterprise helps you work seamlessly across your organization on a platform designed for collaboration.
 Embrace innersource, iterate faster, and ship more frequently using best practices from open source teams.

-The below configuration displays an example of starting the Vela server that will use a GitHub Enterprise instance as a template registry:
+The below configuration displays an example of starting the Vela server that will use a GitHub Enterprise Server as a template registry:

 ```diff
 $ docker run \